fabric8io/fabric8/docs/v2-changes.md

 In addition the use of [Apps](apps.html) allows you to define replication controllers (to specify how many instances of a container you need) as a single deployment JSON.
 You can also compose multiple containers together and orchestrate them into a single [App JSON file](apps.html).

-Finally thanks to [Services](services.html) the wiring of your components to their services becomes much simpler; usually its just a case of using an environment variable for the service port (with a nice default value).
+Finally thanks to [Services](services.html) the wiring of your components to their services becomes much simpler; usually it's just a case of using an environment variable for the service port (with a nice default value).

 ### Architecture differences